barne856/squint/docs/gpu_tensors.rst

 Creating GPU Tensors
 --------------------

-GPU tensors cannot be created directly.
+GPU tensors cannot be created directly either through the static creation methods or other contructors.
 Instead, you create a host tensor and then transfer it to the device using the ``to_device()`` method:

 .. code-block:: cpp